ekogeda/dova-finance-app/README.md

 ## DOVA: Shariah-Compliant Wealth Building application

 DOVA is a modern, high-performance Single-Page Application (SPA) designed to bridge the gap between ethical finance and digital innovation.
-Built with Vue 3 and Tailwind CSS, DOVA provides a seamless interface for users to save, invest, and grow their wealth without compromising their values.
+It provides a seamless interface for users to save, invest, and grow their wealth without compromising their values.

 ## Features